Ralph Brown (cornerback)

-Ralph Davis Brown II (born September 16, 1978) is a former American college and professional football player who was a cornerback in the National Football League (NFL) for ten seasons.
-He played college football for the University of Nebraska, and was a consensus All-American.
+Ralph Davis Brown II (born September 16, 1978) is an American former professional football player who was a cornerback for 10 seasons in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers, earning consensus All-American honors in 1999.
 He played professionally for the New York Giants, Minnesota Vikings, Cleveland Browns and Arizona Cardinals of the NFL.
+He has biological children, but has given up his parental rights to them.

-Early years
+Early life

 Brown was born in Los Angeles, California.
 He attended Charles Bursch Elementary School in Baldwin Park, California as a child where he grew up.
 He also attended Bishop Amat Memorial High School in La Puente, California, where he was listed as the second-best defensive back in the country by Blue Chip and named to the Dream Team in 1995.
 He was named to USA Today's second-team All-America squad in the same year.
 During Ralph's senior season, he was seventh in the state in rushing with 2,246 yards on 311 carries and scored the game-winning touchdown in the Lancers' Division I championship win over Los Angeles' Loyola High in 1995.
 He earned CIF Southern Section Player of the Year and MVP, and the Los Angeles Times Back-of-the-Year honors, scoring 29 times, including a school-record 6 in one game.
 Defensively, he had 57 tackles and six interceptions.
 He also lettered three times in track.
 As a sophomore and junior Brown notched all-state honors as a cornerback.